JGoutin/airfs/docs/api_storage_http.rst

 The HTTP storage does not require to be mounted prior to being used.

-The function can be used directly on any HTTP object reachable by the Pycosio
+The function can be used directly on any HTTP object reachable by the airfs
 host:

 .. code-block:: python

-    import pycosio
+    import airfs

-    # Call of pycosio on a object available thought HTTP over internet.
+    # Call of airfs on a object available thought HTTP over internet.
-    with pycosio.open('https://my_domaine.com/my_object', 'rt') as file:
+    with airfs.open('https://my_domaine.com/my_object', 'rt') as file:
         text = file.read()

 Files objects classes
 ---------------------

-.. automodule:: pycosio.storage.http
+.. automodule:: airfs.storage.http
    :members:
    :inherited-members: